This post may contain affiliate links. Find more info in my disclaimer.

 “Upon entry, the country of which the person is a resident is observed, not the country of which the person is a national if it is not the same country.
 For example: a citizen of a country off the list with a regular residence in the country on the list is treated as a citizen of the country on the list because he or she is a resident of the country on the list.”

-All rail travel to Montenegro is suspended.
+All rail travel to Montenegro is open.

 Montenegro’s ports are open and you can arrive by boat to Montenegro.

-All international bus services are currently suspended.
+International bus services are open.

 To do this you’ll need to satisfy Croatian entry requirements as well as Montenegrin ones.
-And you may need to adjust your cross-border transport plans since buses and taxis are restricted.

 Read More: Montenegro Croatia Border >

 You’ll also need to fulfil Croatian entry requirements.
 Like Montenegro, Croatia has dropped all entry restrictions such as negative tests and covid passes.
 Requirements such as visas remain the same as before the COVID-19 pandemic started.